Overview

 macOS

 No additional software is required.
 Power data is read via powermetrics, which ships with macOS.
-Because powermetrics requires elevated access to read hardware counters, Joular Core will ask for elevated access on start (it can also be run with sudo).
+Because powermetrics requires elevated access to read hardware counters, run the CLI with sudo or use a GUI/default build that can ask for elevation.

 Raspberry Pi and SBC

 No dependencies and no sudo required.
-Just download the binary for your architecture (arm, armv7, or aarch64) and run it.
+Use a binary built with the sbc feature for your architecture (arm, armv7, or aarch64).
+Unsupported boards run but report 0 W for CPU power.

 Quick Usage — Command-Line Interface